-Students must apply for graduation by early March of their graduation year for June/August graduations (or at least two week in advance of the date of their thesis defense.)
-The March deadline is for those who wish to walk in the April graduation ceremonies, even if graduating in June or August.
+Students must apply for graduation by early March of their graduation year for June/August graduations (or at least two weeks in advance of the date of their thesis defense.)
+The March deadline is for those who wish to walk in the April graduation ceremonies (held only once per year), even if graduating in June or August.